 The rise of cloud computing

-Cloud-based, on-demand software is becoming increasingly popular in the enterprise.
+Cloud-based, on-demand software is becoming increasingly popular among enterprises.
 Oracle announced the launch of the Oracle Public Cloud in October 2011.
-Through the Public Cloud, Oracle will make its database, middleware and other Fusion applications available to customers as a subscription based cloud-based offering.
+Through the Public Cloud, Oracle makes its database, middleware and other Fusion applications available to customers as a subscription based cloud-based offering.
 We expect Oracle to become a major player in the enterprise cloud computing market.
-Oracle's recent acquisitions of cloud-based software providers like RightNow and Taleo will help it gain market share in the enterprise cloud software market.
+Oracle's acquisitions of cloud-based software providers like Datalogix and MICROS Systems will help it gain market share in the enterprise cloud software market.

 Fusion Apps to help Oracle in ERP and CRM Market

 Oracle released Fusion Apps, a complete suite of ERP and CRM applications, in October 2011.
-It will be available as standard on-premise software, as well as a part of the Oracle Public Cloud.
 With Fusion Apps, Oracle aims to offer a complete suite of resource planning, customer relationship management, human capital management, supply chain management, project planning and financial software to enterprise customers.
 It could help Oracle gain additional share in those markets where it competes with SAP and Microsoft.

 Exadata and Exalogic becoming key products for Oracle

-Exadata machines are high performance machines and is a complete package of servers, storage, networking and software.
-Exalogic machines provide a complete cloud-computing infrastructure for the deployment of applications.
-Oracle believes that these products will continue to drive its software and hardware growth.
+Exadata and Exalogic are 'engineered systems', which are high performance machines that are a complete package of servers, storage, networking and software.
+They fall under the 'integrated systems' category, which is a $8 billion market.
+Oracle leads this market with a 55% share and believes that these products will continue to drive its software and hardware growth.